adyoblu/CPP/README.md

 <p>The above headers are made with <a href="https://shields.io/">Shields.io</li></p></a>

 # CPP
-  These problems I loaded on github after I wrote and get experience in c && cpp.
+  These problems I uploaded to github after solving them and gained experience in c && cpp.

 <!-- TABLE OF CONTENTS -->
 <details open="open">